LBCrion/sfwbar/doc/sfwbar-appmenu.rst

 ----------------------

-Specify whether applications should be listed in the main application menu rather than in category submenus.
+Specify whether applications should be listed in the main application menu rather than in category sub-menus.